THERAPY SERVICESTRAINING SCHOOL

 You’re expected to be a member of a professional body like the British Association for Counselling and Psychotherapy (BACP), the UK Council for Psychotherapy (UKCP) or the National Counselling Society (NCP).
 These professional bodies will often require some sort of certification, so it’s important to make sure that any training you’re considering will get you a certification that has been approved or accredited by one of these bodies.

-Becoming a Counsellor Without Going to University
+How to Become A Counsellor Without Going to University

 For those who don’t want to take the university route, there are still ways to get certified.
 It’s typically recommended that you take a three-stage route through qualifications, which will take around three to four years.